A recent note (January 30) from UBS's Arthur Cashin:

 ...and in Betws-y-Coed, Wales

-A °C/°F switch is at the top of the page.
+A �C/�F switch is at the top of the page.

-{The webcam is situated at the top of Elidyr Fach, 2600ft (Grid:SH604613) just north of Snowdon, 1000ft higher (Grid:SH610544).
-Don't forget to consider time zones; it could be dark in Wales even if it's not where you are}
+This view of Snowdon is looking at the western slopes.
+Don't forget to consider time zones; it could be dark in Wales even if it isn't dark where you are}

 By the way, you might like this old truism you sometimes hear from local people: